 Fort Augustus > Loch Ness Cruise > Inverness / Added Extra: Culloden Battlefield* > Carrbride*

 Situated on the southern end of Loch Ness in the Great Glen, this historic and scenic hamlet is a popular place to visit before exploring Loch Ness.
-Lying on the impressive 60 mile long Caledonian Canal Fort Augustus is situated halfway between Fort William and Inverness.
+Lying on the impressive 60 miles long Caledonian Canal Fort Augustus is situated halfway between Fort William and Inverness.

 It offers unforgettable views down Loch Ness and is a paradise for cyclists and keen walkers.
 There are many beautiful walks around the local area, the most popular being the Great Glen Way.